activeguild/vite-plugin-i18n-validator/README.md

 ## Options

+- You can set an object or an array.

 | Parameter          | Type                                                | Description                              |
 | ------------------ | --------------------------------------------------- | ---------------------------------------- |
 | baseLocaleFilePath | string                                              | Set the path of the file to be compared. |